The following two objects and eight methods comprise the essential elements of the SQLite interface:

 |sqlite3_close()||This routine closes a database connection previously opened by a call to sqlite3_open().
 All prepared statements associated with the connection should be finalized prior to closing the connection.|

-An application that wants to use SQLite will typically use sqlite3_open() to create a single database connection during initialization.
+An application will typically use sqlite3_open() to create a single database connection during initialization.
 Note that sqlite3_open() can be used to either open existing database files or to create and open new database files.
 While many applications use only a single database connection, there is no reason why an application cannot call sqlite3_open() multiple times in order to open multiple database connections - either to the same database or to different databases.
 Sometimes a multi-threaded application will create separate database connections for each threads.
-Note too that is not necessary to open separate database connections in order to access two or more databases.
-A single database connection can be made to access two or more databases at one time using the ATTACH SQL command.
+Note that a single database connection can access two or more databases using the ATTACH SQL command, so it is not necessary to have a separate database connection for each database file.

 Many applications destroy their database connections using calls to sqlite3_close() at shutdown.
 Or, for example, an application that uses SQLite as its application file format might open database connections in response to a File/Open menu action and then destroy the corresponding database connection in response to the File/Close menu.